StormCloud71/ThousandMiles/TextRpg/README.md

 Where it will end?
 I don't know.

-If you want to run it, please create an Objects.Json in your Documents folder.
+If you want to run it, please create an Objects.Json and a Weapons.Json in a "config" folder on the same folder as your binary.
 The JSON should contain a list with elements in the form {"Name":<some string>,"Weight":<some numeral>},